-145 The LES is conducted with the community Advanced Regional Prediction System (ARPS) 146 model (Xue et al., 2000; 2001), on a 64 km \times 96 km \times 16 km domain with 50 m horizontal and 147 200 m average vertical resolution.
-Vertical grid spacing is 20 m near the ground and is stretched 148 progressively to nearly 400 m at the domain top.
-Open boundary conditions are used on the lateral 149 boundaries.
-Surface friction is included with a constant drag coefficient of 0.01 while surface 150 sensible and latent heat fluxes are set to zero.
-The 1.5-order TKE closure of Moeng (1984) based 151 on Deardorff (1972) is used for SGS turbulence, and the Lin scheme for cloud microphysics (Lin 152 et al., 1983).
-As described in Roberts et al. (2016), the final sounding profiles used to define the 153 storm environment underwent a long period of effectively one-dimensional spinup simulation to

-154 reach a steady state with a three-force (Coriolis, pressure gradient and frictional forces) balance so 155 that the environment unaffected by the storm will remain more or less unchanged during the storm 156 simulation.
-Here the frictional force results from vertical turbulence moment flux divergence while 157 at the surface the moment flux is related to surface drag.
-As shown in Roberts et al. (2016), the 158 spun-up sounding has a well-mixed boundary layer reaching the 900 hPa level.
-Not including 159 surface heat or moisture flux within the simulation allows us to focus on the development and 160 evolution of storms as well as associated turbulence activities within the given environment with 161 a fully mixed boundary layer.
+The LES is conducted with the community ARPS model (Xue et al. 2000, 2001), on a $64 \text{ km} \times 96 \text{ km} \times 16 \text{ km}$ domain with 50 m horizontal and 200 m average vertical resolution.
+Vertical grid spacing is 20 m near the ground and is stretched progressively to nearly 400 m at the domain top.
+Open boundary conditions are used on the lateral boundaries.
+Surface friction is included with a constant drag coefficient of 0.01 while surface sensible and latent heat fluxes are set to zero.
+The 1.5-order TKE closure of Moeng (1984) based on Deardorff (1972) is used for SGS turbulence, and the Lin scheme for cloud microphysics (Lin et al. 1983).
+As described in Roberts et al. (2016), the final sounding profiles used to define the storm environment underwent a long period of effectively one-dimensional spinup simulation to reach a steady state with a three-force (Coriolis, pressure gradient and frictional forces) balance so that the environment unaffected by the storm will remain more or less unchanged during the storm simulation.
+Here the frictional force results from vertical turbulence momentum flux divergence while at the surface the momentum flux is related to surface drag.
+As shown in Roberts et al. (2016), the spunup sounding has a well-mixed boundary layer reaching the 900 hPa level.
+Not including surface heat or moisture flux within the simulation allows us to focus on the development and evolution of storms as well as associated turbulence activities within the given environment with a fully mixed boundary layer.

-The storm is initiated by inserting a 10 km-wide and 1.5 km-deep thermal bubble with a 6 K maximum temperature excess in the center of the domain.
-In the LES simulation, deep convection develops quickly in the first 600 s, and updraft reaches full intensity by about 900 s.
-Over the next 25 minutes the supercell storm goes through a splitting cycle, with the right mover being stronger and becoming tornadic (Roberts et al. 2016).
-In this study, we focus mostly on data between 25 and 40 minutes of simulation when the simulated storm is in the mature stage.
+The storm is initiated by inserting a 10-km-wide and 1.5-kmdeep thermal bubble with a 6 K maximum temperature excess in the center of the domain.
+In the LES, deep convection develops quickly in the first 600 s, and updraft reaches full intensity by about 900 s.
+Over the next 25 min the supercell storm goes through a splitting cycle, with the right mover being stronger and becoming tornadic (Roberts et al. 2016).
+In this study, we focus mostly on data between 25 and 40 min of simulation when the simulated storm is in the mature stage.
 More details on the experimental design and model configuration can be found in Roberts et al. (2016).

-169 b.
+b.
 Turbulence closures

 As mentioned earlier, two SGS turbulence models are evaluated within kilometer-scale simulations.
 They represent two typical classes of LES closure, based on the eddy-viscosity and scale-similarity closures, respectively.
-The 1.5-order TKE closure of Deardorff (1972), which was slightly modified by Moeng (1984), is a widely used eddy-viscosity closure that parameterizes SGS fluxes of momentum and scalar quantities based on the local gradients of resolved flow,
+The 1.5-order TKE closure of Deardorff (1972), which was slightly modified by Moeng (1984), is a widely used eddy-viscosity closure that parameterizes SGS fluxes of momentum and scalar quantities based on the local gradients of resolved flow, where the overbar is a spatial filter operator; c represents a generic scalar variable; and K_M and K_H (m2 s-1) are the eddy viscosity and diffusivity, respectively, where

-175 $$\overline{u_i u_j} - \overline{u}i \overline{u}j = -K_M \left(\frac{\partial \overline{u}i}{\partial x_j} + \frac{\partial \overline{u}j}{\partial x_i} \right),$$ $$\overline{u_i c} - \overline{u}i \overline{c} = -K_H \frac{\partial \overline{c}}{\partial x_i}.$$ (1)
+$$\begin{split} \overline{u_i u_j} &- \overline{u}i \overline{u}j = -K_M \left(\frac{\partial \overline{u}i}{\partial x_j} + \frac{\partial \overline{u}j}{\partial x_i} \right), \\ \overline{u_i c} &- \overline{u}i \overline{c} = -K_H \frac{\partial \overline{c}}{\partial x_i}, \end{split}$$ (1)